zstar1003/OpenCut/.github/CONTRIBUTING.md

 > 1. Upgrade to a recent npm version (v9 or later), which has full workspace protocol support.
 > 2. Use an alternative package manager such as **bun** or **pnpm**.

+## What to Focus On

+**🎯 Good Areas to Contribute:**
+- Timeline functionality and UI improvements
+- Project management features
+- Performance optimizations
+- Bug fixes in existing functionality
+- UI/UX improvements
+- Documentation and testing

+**⚠️ Areas to Avoid:**
+- Preview panel enhancements (text fonts, stickers, effects)
+- Export functionality improvements
+- Preview rendering optimizations

+**Why?** We're currently planning a major refactor of the preview system.
+The current preview renders DOM elements (HTML), but we're moving to a binary rendering approach similar to CapCut.
+This new system will ensure consistency between preview and export, and provide much better performance and quality.

+The current HTML-based preview is essentially a prototype - the binary approach will be the "real deal."
+To avoid wasted effort, please focus on other areas of the application until this refactor is complete.

+If you're unsure whether your idea falls into the preview category, feel free to ask us [directly in discord](https://discord.gg/zmR9N35cjK) or create a GitHub issue!

 ## Development Setup

 ### Prerequisites